How Do Slot Jackpots Work? Progressive vs Fixed Explained

 Do I need to play max bet for jackpots?

+It depends on the game type.
 On modern fixed-jackpot video slots, no — the max win is a multiplier that applies at any bet level.
-Some progressive jackpots do require max bet to qualify.
+Some progressive jackpots require a maximum or qualifying wager to be eligible.
+Others scale trigger probability with bet size without requiring the maximum.
 Always check the game’s rules.
-See our max bet guide for details.
+For a full breakdown by game type, see our guide to max bet and jackpots.

 Do progressive jackpots affect RTP?